IncDocAdmin/docs/docs/eva/assistant-configuration/llm-configuration.md

 ### Custom LLM Integration

-AI for work enables enterprises to power up their virtual assistants with any Large Language Model (LLM) of their preference.
+(In) Business Productivity enables enterprises to power up their virtual assistants with any Large Language Model (LLM) of their preference.
 The bring-your-own (BYO) model framework supports integrations with externally hosted models by third parties as well as models hosted by the enterprises themselves.

 Steps to configure a Custom LLM: